smartgeber Logo

-Running a 26-mile marathon can burn a significant number of calories, but the exact amount varies by factors such as weight, pace, and terrain.
-Learn how to estimate your calorie burn and get tips on maximizing it during your run.
+Running a 26-mile marathon can burn a significant amount of calories, but the exact number varies.
+Factors like weight, pace, and terrain play a role.
+Learn how to calculate your burn and get tips for maximizing it.

 Hey everyone, I'm curious about the number of calories one might burn while running a marathon.
 Specifically, how many calories does a 26-mile marathon burn?
 I've heard different estimates and would love to get a clearer picture.
 Is there a standard formula to calculate marathon calories burned?
 Does it vary significantly based on factors like weight, pace, or terrain?
 If you have personal experience, how accurate did you find these estimates to be?
 I'm also interested in any tips you might have for maximizing calorie burn during a marathon.
 Thanks in advance for your insights!